Chapoly1305/FindMy/README.md

 ### Advertise with Improved HCI.py on Linux

-The OpenHayStack HCI.py has a problem that it needs to modify the public address of an adapter.
-However, not all the adapter support address modification.
-The HCI.py provided in OpenHayStack works only on specific chip (Broadcom for Raspberry Pi).
-To advertise on other Linux, we offer an improved version.
-With this version, you will able to advertise with basically any adapter supporting BLE.

-**Root Privilege Required.**
+The OpenHayStack HCI.py has limitations when modifying Bluetooth adapter public addresses, as not all adapters support this functionality.
+The original HCI.py only works with specific Broadcom chips used in Raspberry Pi by alternating adapter public address.
+Since iOS 18.2, **iPhones and iPads only accept advertisements from random static addresses**.
+We've developed an improved version that sends advertisement with correct address type.
+As the original version, **Root Privilege Required.**

 ```bash
 usage: hci.py [-h] (--hex HEX | --base64 BASE64) [--instance INSTANCE] [--adapter ADAPTER]